 WHAT IS A CPMA?

 CPMA - Certified Professional Medical Auditor.
 A CPMA is vital to healthcare providers as they review claims & medical documentation to verify accuracy; thus contributing to the reduction of errors, and reduction of decreased revenue - This is vital for all practices; big or small.

 Who does a CPMA work for?

-Most CPMA's work for an Insurance company or a healthcare practice.
+Most CPMA's work for Insurance companies or a healthcare practice.
 Many are self employed or may work as a contractor.
 CPMAs' play a vital role in the healthcare field.

 Certified Risk Adjustment Coder (CRC)